drowvoloper/alexa-game-capitales/README.md

-A little but still entertaining game for Alexa to learn capitals of the world.
+A little but still entertaining game for Alexa to learn capitals of the world (in Spanish).